Welcome to part two of our article on UNESCO World Heritage sites in Turkey.

 Selimiye Mosque and its Social Complex

-The square Mosque with its single great dome and four slender minarets, dominates the skyline of the former Ottoman capital of Edirne.
+The square Mosque with its single great dome and four slender minarets dominates the skyline of the former Ottoman capital of Edirne.
 Sinan, the most famous of Ottoman architects in the 16th century, considered the complex, which includes madrasas (Islamic schools), a covered market, clock house, outer courtyard and library, to be his best work.
 The interior decoration using Iznik tiles from the peak period of their production testifies to an art form that remains unsurpassed in this material.
 The complex is considered to be the most harmonious expression ever achieved of the Ottoman külliye, a group of buildings constructed around a mosque and managed as a single institution.
-Selimiye Mosque and its Social Complex was added to the World Heritage List in 2011.
+Selimiye Mosque and its Social Complex were added to the World Heritage List in 2011.

 Xanthos, with its fine Roman theatre and Lycian pillar tombs, is a magnificent site, as befits the remains of Lycia’s greatest city.
-Any tour of Xanthos should begin with the theatre and it’s extraordinary pair of pillar tombs, 8m high.
+Any tour of Xanthos should begin with the theatre and its extraordinary pair of pillar tombs, 8m high.
 On the acropolis stand the remains of a Lycian royal palace, overlooking the river valley.
 On the other side of the car park is an extensive Byzantine basilica with mosaic flooring and further uphill is the necropolis, with a cluster of huge tombs dominated by another pillar tomb.
-At the top of the hill are the remains of a Byzantine monastery and large Roman temple.
+At the top of the hill are the remains of a Byzantine monastery and a large Roman temple.
 Xanthos-Letoon was added to the World Heritage List in 1988.